VOCES VERBI

 Conferences @ "VOCES VERBI NIGHT":

 The story of man’s creation and original solitude in the Garden of Eden not only teaches us the truth about our origins, but also the truth about our identity, i.e. the truth about who we are as human beings.
-Drawing from St. John Paul II’s Theology of Body, Fr.
-Christopher will seek to show us how we can rediscover this truth in the Garden.
+Drawing from St. John Paul II’s Theology of Body; Fr.
+Christopher, IVE, will seek to show us how we can rediscover this truth in the Garden.

 Voces Verbi and Universitas talks are also available on Youtube.
 Click to subscribe.